 In May 2014, the FASB issued Accounting Standards Update 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09").
 ASU 2014-09 is based on the principle that revenue should be recognized to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The new standard also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
 ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period, and may be applied retrospectively to each prior period presented or retrospectively with the cumulative effect recognized as of the date of initial application.
-Early adoption for annual reporting periods beginning after December 15, 2016 is permitted.
-On August 12, 2015, FASB delayed the effective date to give companies an extra year to implement the standard.
-The standard will be effective in 2018, but companies will have the option of adopting it as of the original 2017 effective date.
-We have begun the process of analyzing the impact of ASU 2014-09 and the related ASU's across all revenue streams to evaluate the impact of the new standard on revenue contracts.
-Based on the analysis completed to date, we expect the impact on our accounting for revenue to remain substantially unchanged.
-We currently expect to adopt the new standard using the modified retrospective approach, under which the cumulative effect of the initial application of the new guidance will be recognized as an adjustment to the opening balance of retained earnings, in the first quarter of 2018.
+We have undertaken a detailed analysis of our various contracts with customers and revenue streams.
+We are currently in the process of evaluating aspects of revenue recognition for certain of our contracts with customers and expect to complete this evaluation in the fourth quarter of 2017.
+While our evaluation is not yet complete, based on our analysis to date we currently believe that our revenue recognition will be mostly consistent under both the current and new standard, with performance obligations being satisfied under the majority of our contracts with customers upon delivery of our products.
+We expect to utilize the practical expedient to not recognize the effects of financing when we receive customer deposits for contracts that will be fulfilled in less than one year.
+We expect that the disclosures in the notes to our consolidated financial statements related to revenue recognition will be significantly expanded under the new standard, specifically regarding the quantitative and qualitative information about performance obligations, and changes in contract assets and liabilities.
+We currently expect to adopt the new standard using the modified retrospective approach, under which the cumulative effect of the initial application of the new standard will be recognized as an adjustment to the opening balance of retained earnings, in the first quarter of 2018.